LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Experiments

-Ablation studies are conducted to understand the impact of the number of layers considered in the computation of LeGrad's explainability maps.
-We investigate this aspect across two distinct benchmarks: a perturbation-based evaluation using the ImageNet validation set and an open-vocabulary segmentation task on the OpenImagesV7 dataset.
-The experiments are performed on various model sizes from the openCLIP library, including ViT-B/16, ViT-L/14, and ViT-H/14.
+\textbf{Layer Accumulation.}To further understand the impact of the number of layers considered in the computation of LeGrad's explainability maps, we investigate this aspect across two distinct benchmarks: a perturbation-based evaluation using the ImageNet validation set and an open-vocabulary segmentation task on the OpenImagesV7 dataset.
+The experiments are performed on various model sizes from the OpenCLIP library, including ViT-B/16, ViT-L/14, and ViT-H/14.

-\textbf{Perturbation-Based Evaluation:} In the perturbation-based evaluation, see Figure \ref{subfig:layer_ablation_pert}, we employ a negative perturbation test as described in Section \ref{sec:evaluation_settings}, using the ground-truth class for reference.
+$\diamondsuit$ \textbf{Perturbation-Based Evaluation:} In the perturbation-based evaluation (Figure \ref{subfig:layer_ablation_pert} left) we employ a negative perturbation test as described in Section \ref{sec:exp:subsec:perturbation}, using the ground-truth class for reference.
 The results indicate that the ViT-B/16 model's performance is optimal when fewer layers are included in the explainability map computation.
 Conversely, larger models such as ViT-L/14 and ViT-H/14 show improved performance with the inclusion of more layers.
 This suggests that in larger models, the aggregation of information into the [CLS] token is distributed across a greater number of layers, necessitating a more comprehensive layer-wise analysis for accurate explainability.